salah559/Box-eat/replit.md

 BOX'EAT is a full-stack restaurant website built for an Arabic-speaking fast-food establishment.
 The application provides customers with menu browsing, online ordering, table reservations, and special offers.
 It includes a complete admin panel for managing menu items, orders, reservations, and promotional offers.
 The site is designed with RTL (right-to-left) support and follows design principles inspired by leading food delivery and hospitality platforms like Uber Eats, OpenTable, and Deliveroo.

+**Latest Updates (October 25, 2025):**
+- ✅ Created professional BOX'EAT logo and integrated across all pages
+- ✅ Completely redesigned homepage with:
+  - Fixed navigation header featuring logo and responsive mobile menu
+  - Enhanced hero section with logo display and smooth animations
+  - Improved trust indicators and feature cards
+  - Contact/footer section with business information
+- ✅ Redesigned menu page with:
+  - Clean header with back navigation and logo
+  - Improved category filtering system
+  - Enhanced product cards with hover effects
+  - Optimized cart sidebar with better UX
+- ✅ Redesigned checkout page with:
+  - Professional layout with order summary sidebar
+  - Enhanced form fields with icons
+  - Improved success states with animations
+- ✅ Redesigned reservations page with:
+  - Elegant form design with proper field grouping
+  - Added informational cards for hours, contact, and capacity
+  - Improved mobile responsiveness
+- ✅ Enhanced color system with warmer, food-appropriate tones
+- ✅ Comprehensive responsive design for mobile, tablet, and desktop
+- ✅ Smooth animations throughout using framer-motion
+- ✅ Updated all images to use Unsplash CDN for better performance

 ## User Preferences

 Preferred communication style: Simple, everyday language.